GenZ-LIO: Generalizable LiDAR-Inertial Odometry Beyond Confined--Open Boundaries: EXPERIMENTAL EVALUATION

-For ground truth (GT) generation, we adopt a map-based trajectory estimation procedure, motivated by the GT system used in \dataset{Newer College}~\cite{ramezani2020iros} dataset.
+For ground truth (GT) generation, we adopt a map-based trajectory estimation procedure, motivated by the GT system used in the \dataset{Newer College}~\cite{ramezani2020iros} dataset.
 Specifically, a high-resolution prior map of the environment is first constructed using a survey-grade 3D imaging laser scanner (Leica BLK360).
 Globally consistent 6-DoF GT trajectories are then obtained by adapting PALoc~\cite{hu2024tmech}, which localizes each sequence against the prior map.
-For trajectory segments where localization becomes unstable, the estimated poses are manually refined to improve temporal consistency and overall accuracy.
+For trajectory segments where the map-based localization became unstable, additional scan-to-map refinement is performed to improve trajectory consistency.
+The \dataset{NarrowWide} dataset will be released together with the GenZ-LIO code to support reproducible research.

-\subsubsection{System configurations}
+\subsubsection{SYSTEM CONFIGURATIONS}